Approximate Multiparametric Mixed-integer Convex Programming: Problem Formulation

 \begin{definition} The suboptimal map $f_\delta^{\epsilon}:\Theta^*\to\binary^m$ associates $\theta\in\Theta^*$ to an $\epsilon$-suboptimal commutation $\delta$ such that

 where $\epsilon_{\mathrm{a}}$ and $\epsilon_{\mathrm{r}}$ are the absolute and relative errors. \end{definition}

-This paper presents an algorithm for computing $f_{\delta}^\epsilon$ over a subset $\Theta\subseteq\Theta^*$.
-It is assumed that $\Theta$ is a convex and full-dimensional polytope in vertex representation.
-We refer to \cite[Section~IV-C]{Malyuta2019a} for how one might choose $\Theta$.
+The next section presents an algorithm for computing $f_{\delta}^\epsilon$ over a subset $\Theta\subseteq\Theta^*$.
+It is assumed that $\Theta$ is a full-dimensional convex polytope in vertex representation.
+One can choose $\Theta$ following the advice of \cite[Section~IV-C]{Malyuta2019a}.